Generic Name: sofosbuvir and velpatasvir (soe FOS bue vir and vel PAT as vir)

 What should I avoid while taking sofosbuvir and velpatasvir?

-If you also take omeprazole (Prilosec), do not take it for at least 4 hours after you have taken your dose of sofosbuvir and velpatasvir (with food).
+If you also take omeprazole (Prilosec) or an antacid, do not take it for at least 4 hours after you have taken your dose of sofosbuvir and velpatasvir (with food).

 Taking this medication will not prevent you from passing hepatitis C to other people.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HCV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.